david-dorf/ExportURDF/Fusion360/README.md

 1. Open the Fusion360 application.
 2. Use `Shift + S` to open the Scripts and Add-ins dialog.
 3. Click the green `+` icon to add a new script.
-4. Copy the `FusionURDF.py` script content into the script folder.
+4. Copy the `Fusion360` folder into the script folder.
+[TODO: Create a setup program to do this automatically for users]
-5. Run the script by clicking the `Run` button.
+5. Run the `FusionURDF` script by clicking the `Run` button.

 ## Roadmap
 1. Add support for rigid groups and as-built joints.